patrickocoffeyo/distill/README.md

 ##How does Distill Work?
 Distill contains 2 classes; a processor class that contains sensible defaults for extracting field values by field type, and field name, and a distillation class that takes an entity, and a list of fields that should be returns, executes the processor formatter methods, and returns an array of data.

-###EntityDistill
+###Distill class
-`EntityDistill` is a class that takes an entity type, entity, processor, and language.
+`Distill` is a class that takes an entity type, entity, processor, and language.
 When asked, it will go through the fields, process them with the methods as defined in the passed-in processor, and add them to an array of field values.
 It contains a few methods that allow you to ask for fields, and grab field values.

 - `setField('field_name', 'property_name', array('settings'))`: Asks the distiller to process a given field, and add it to the array of processed fields with the key as specified in the `property_name` parameter.
 This function also takes a settings array, which gets passed into the processor class and allows one to pass context that affects how the field value should be processed.
 - `setAllFields()`: Tells the distiller that all fields should be formatted and returned using the sensible defaults.